oub/newtab-bm/README.md

 pnpm package
 ```

-It generates a zip file in `./releases` directory containing the webapp copied from `./dist`, the `./manifest.json` file and some additional files, mostly icons.
+It generates one file for each targeted browser:

+- `/package/newtab_bookmarks-firefox.xpi`
+- `/package/newtab_bookmarks-chrome.zip`

-# About
+## About

-**NewTab Bookmarks** is Firefox extension is a replacement for the native newtab page.
+**NewTab Bookmarks** is a browser extension that replaces the newtab page.

-It displays the toolbar bookmarks, using the same look and feel as the top-most sites of the native newtab page.
+It displays in the newtab the toolbar bookmarks, using the same look and feel as the top-most sites of the native newtab page of Firefox.

-No search field, no top-most sites, only bookmarks.
+No search field, no top-most sites, no sponsored links, only bookmarks. ☺️

 ![NewTab Bookmarks](https://raw.githubusercontent.com/oub/newtab-bm/refs/heads/main/screenshots/screenshot.png)

-## Toolbar Bookmarks
+### Toolbar Bookmarks

 The bookmarks displayed in the page come from the toolbar: